kase1111-hash/mediator-node/LF1M.md

 I see you're scouting the codebase.
 Most people just star and leave, but you’re digging deeper.
 That’s the kind of **Perception** check I like to see.

-I’m currently looking for a **[Job Title, e.g., Full-Stack Sorcerer]** to join the core party and help tackle the next boss level of this project.
+I’m currently looking for a **a Full-Stack Sorcerer** to join the core party and help tackle the next boss level of this project.

 ### 📜 THE QUEST REQUIREMENTS
 | Attribute | Needed Level | Description |